 On August 15, 2014, EPA promulgated a final rule setting out requirements for cooling water intake structures (CWIS) at existing power generating facilities, manufacturing facilities, and industrial facilities under Section 316(b) of the Clean Water Act.
 The rule requires facilities that withdraw more than 2 million gallons per day (MGD) of water and use at least 25 percent of this water for cooling purposes to implement best technology available (BTA) for minimizing adverse environmental impacts from impingement and entrapment.
 Additional studies and site-specific controls are required by facilities that withdraw at least 125 MGD.
 Impingement BTAs include one of several options such as reduced intake velocity of 0.5 feet per second, traveling screens meeting BTA standards, demonstration of an impingement mortality standard.

 Some of these steps require permitting agency approval.
-The rule is to be implemented with the next revision of a facility’s existing [water discharge?] permit, and imposes different requirements depending on whether the permit renewal occurs before or after 45 months from the date of promulgation.
+The rule is to be implemented with the next revision of a facility’s existing NPDES water permit, and imposes different requirements depending on whether the permit renewal occurs before or after 45 months from the date of promulgation.
 Although the 2 MGD threshold seems significant, the practical effect of the trigger at 25% for cooling purposes (500,000 gallons per day cooling) is to capture many smaller and medium size facilities within the ambit of the rule

 EPA estimated that 1,065 facilities (521 manufacturing facilities and 544 power plants) would be impacted by this rule.
 EPA estimated the annual cost of the rule at $275 million.
 This estimate is woefully short as the Agency did not include the cost of implementing site-specific BTA for entrainment.
 In contrast, EPA estimated the annual benefits of the rule at $29 million, which raises significant about its usefulness or reasonableness.